Ch 4,5, and 6

 ecological succession.

-Secondary succession occurs on a surface
+succession occurs on a surface

 where an ecosystem has previously existed.